 More and more devices are beginning to require a stable, super-fast internet connection, from watches and cars to VR goggles, and home appliances.
-Currently, the number of connected devices globally is estimated at 6.4 billion, although this number is expected to increase to 50 billion by 2020.
-That means that within the next two years, smart devices will outnumber the world’s population by more than six to one.
 All of these devices requiring a lightning fast and reliable network on which to function.
 Enter 5G, the latest generation of mobile technology capable of delivering speeds of up to 10 gigabits per second, with almost no latency (compared to an average speed of about 15 megabits per second on a 4G connection) and the ability to support millions of connected devices per square kilometre.

 While the introduction of 5G is exciting for users, its largest impacts will be felt outside of the consumer world, with ground-breaking applications across a multitude of fields.
 This article is the first in a series, focusing on various applications of 5G technology across a wide range of sectors including; health, education, agriculture and transport and logistics.

 Australia’s low population density and the remoteness of significant parts of its population present many challenges.
 In no area is this more apparent than health care, where the digital divide between rural populations and their metropolitan counterparts is not just inconvenient – it can also be fatal.